dulo-tech/xlog/README.md

 // Format formats a log message for the given level. func (f *NullFormatter) Format(level Level, v ...interface{}) string {
-    // The logger does not write empty messages.
-Returning an empty string
-    // from the formatter will cause all log messages to be discarded. return ""
+    return ""
 }